 How Solskjaer's Reds are scoring from all angles

-“play without fear".
+In recent weeks we've seen the Reds display an eye-catching attacking unpredictability, with Ole Gunnar Solskjaer saying he wants his team to "play without fear".
 Clearly the message has been heard loud and clear, with his charges breaking down teams in a variety of ways, as we explore here...

 OUT FOR THE COUNTER